Slavic2k/Slavic2k/README.md

 - 👀 I’m interested in java, pyton and code
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on java
-- 📫 How to reach me (don't i haven't any clue wtf im doing)
+- 📫 How to reach me

 <!---
 Slavic2k/Slavic2k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.